 Clearly influenced by handwriting, the Bree font family is a multi-award winning spirited and rhythmic upright italic.

 In 2019, the Bree font family got a huge update.
 A few shapes were updated or added (the ‘k’ and German capital ‘ß’), two entirely new weights were added (Book and Book Italic), and spacing was perfected.
 More than that, Vietnamese support was added to Bree Latin, and the Bree Greek and Bree Cyrillic scripts were designed from scratch to parallel the Latin’s tone.
-Additionally, Bree was designed in variable font format for those who want complete control over the font’s appearance while simultaneously saving digital weight in the form of kilobytes and megabytes.
-Bree is in the perfect position for the next digital revolution.
+Arabic and Thai scripts were added in 2021, along with Pinyin and refined Vietnamese diacritics being added to the Latin, and Devanagari is currently under development.
+Additionally, Bree was designed in the variable font format for those who want complete control over the font’s appearance while simultaneously saving digital weight in the form of megabytes.
+This means Bree is in the perfect position for the next digital revolution.

 Lead design and concept